ibrahem-mustafa/scroll_tabs_in_sequence/README.md

     // basically it's the tab/item height
     minTabHeight: tabHeight,
-    // specify the space between tab/item and the next one that required to start move
+    // Specify the space required  between tab/item and the next one to start move
     maxSpaceBetweenTwoTabs: tabHeight * .25,
     // Min space between two tabs
     minSpaceBetweenTwoTabs: 5,